Future X-Band Radar Development and LRIP

 Description

-The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is conducting a Request for Information (RFI) for the Future X-Band Radar (FXR) project, aimed at gathering industry insights and capabilities for the development and production of advanced radar systems.
-The RFI seeks responses from companies with experience in developing, integrating, and manufacturing complex radar systems and associated technologies, emphasizing the importance of collaboration with industry partners and maintaining fielded military hardware.
-Interested parties must submit their responses by the specified deadlines, with unclassified submissions due by February 13, 2023, and technical responses by February 20, 2023.
-For further inquiries, companies can contact Spencer Bryant or Holly Danner via the provided email addresses.
+The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is conducting a Request for Information (RFI) for the Future X-Band Radar (FXR) development and low-rate initial production (LRIP).
+The objective is to gather industry input and assess capabilities for the development and production phases of FXR, which is critical for advanced radar systems used in naval operations.
+Interested companies must demonstrate experience in developing complex radar systems and related technologies, with responses due by February 13, 2023, for the Acquisition Section and February 20, 2023, for the Technical Section.
+For further inquiries, interested parties can contact Jay Patel or Steven Troiano via the provided email addresses.

 Files